 On April 4, 2020, the New York Times reported the Cathedral of St. John the Divine was preparing to convert into a field hospital for Covid-19 patients.
 Though this might seem strange, noted the Dean of the Cathedral, cathedrals have historically been used this way.
 “So,” he said, “this is not outside the experience of being a cathedral, it is just new to us.”

 The Experience of Being a Cathedral is a bit like that cathedral-turned-hospital, a messy congregation of griefs and joys.
 Mostly it’s a trashy romance set in Lawrence Kansas against politically manufactured austerity and reckonings that can’t quite be said to be strictly personal.
-Sometimes it’s torn out of the wind and translated into scripture.
 A Kansas dialect kicks up dust in “Morning After Halloween,” taking the reader for a drive out into the mother tongue cadence.
 Now that route takes a while, so if you’re short on time you can cut across via the title poem “The Experience of Being a Cathedral.”

 Read the ebook at: Amazon, BN Nook, Kobo, Apple ibooks, and pdf download right here.
 A limited quantity of first edition paperback copies featuring cover artwork and design by Camilo Rojas-Lavado are available – email lettucerunbooks at gmail dot com.